 – We must instead channel our faith inwardly and strongly resist from ever judging others.
 While the Lord expects us to a certain style of life, He also expects us to love our brother and sister, our neighbor, our stranger, and even our enemy, bearing in mind how He has loved us always regardless of our own lack of worthiness as well.

 For the whole law is fulfilled in one word: “You shall love your neighbor as yourself.”

-Where we may perceive another’s errant choice, it’s best to first consider our own false perception, then, if we are genuinely without mistake, we should seek to show the truth the love and patience it affords.
+Where we may perceive another’s errant choice, it’s best to first consider our own false perception, then, if we are genuinely without mistake, we should seek to show the truth through the love and patience it affords.
 At the end of the day, our only responsibility is to live as the Lord tells us to live and to live accordingly.
-In doing so, we will ultimately be as a lighthouse of the truth and best allow the Lord to guide and correct the error in our and others hearts and actions.
+In doing so, we will ultimately serve as called to be a lighthouse of the truth, and we will best allow the Lord to guide and correct the error in our and others hearts and actions.
 So forth, such practice must be patient and merciful, even if undeserving, as we all have also been undeserving of the patience and mercy the Lord has shown each and every one of us as well.

 SCROLL DOWN TO SHARE, LIKE, OR LEAVE A COMMENT